syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ## GridComboBoxColumn

-The `GridComboBoxColumn` inherits all the properties of the `SfDataGrid.GridColumn`.
-It displays a list of items in the form of a `SfComboBox` as the content of a column.
-To enable or disable editing for the particular column, set the `GridColumn.AllowEditing` property to true or false.
-In the editing mode it displays a `SfComboBox` element.
-The data source to SfComboBox can be set by using the `GridComboBoxColumn.ItemsSource` property.
-By default, the combo box column displays the values from the [GridColumn.MappingName](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~MappingName.html) property if the [DisplayMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~DisplayMemberPath.html) and [ValueMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~ValueMemberPath.html) are not set.
-For more details on `DisplayMemberPath`, `ValueMemberPath` and loading user-defined typed collection as `ItemsSource` refer [here](https://help.syncfusion.com/xamarin/sfdatagrid/column-types#collection-of-user-defined-types).
+The `GridComboBoxColumn` inherits all the properties of `SfDataGrid.GridColumn`.
+It displays a list of items in the form of `SfComboBox` as the content of a column.
+To enable or disable editing for a particular column, set the `GridColumn.AllowEditing` property to true or false.
+In the editing mode, it displays an `SfComboBox` element.
+The data source to SfComboBox can be set using the `GridComboBoxColumn.ItemsSource` property.
+By default, the combo box column displays values from the [GridColumn.MappingName](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~MappingName.html) property if the [DisplayMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~DisplayMemberPath.html) and [ValueMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~ValueMemberPath.html) are not set.
+For more details on `DisplayMemberPath`, `ValueMemberPath`, and loading user-defined typed collection as `ItemsSource`, refer to this [documentation](https://help.syncfusion.com/xamarin/sfdatagrid/column-types#collection-of-user-defined-types).

 ![DataGrid ComboBox column](SfDataGrid_images/GridComboBoxColumn.jpg)

-### Customizing appearance of the ComboBox
+### Customizing the appearance of ComboBox

-Customize the appearance and behavior of the combo box that is loaded as the edit element in the `ComboBoxColumn` by writing a custom class derived from `GridCellComboBoxRenderer` and replacing the default renderer with your custom renderer in the `SfDataGrid.CellRenderers` collection.
-Refer the below code snippet to replace the default renderer and customize the appearance of the combo box.
+You can customize the appearance and behavior of the combo box loaded as the edit element in the `ComboBoxColumn` by writing a custom class derived from `GridCellComboBoxRenderer` and replacing the default renderer with your custom renderer in the `SfDataGrid.CellRenderers` collection.
+Refer to the following code snippet to replace the default renderer and customize the appearance of the combo box.

 {% highlight c# %}
 this.dataGrid.CellRenderers.Remove("ComboBox");